Mesothelioma Info | Mesothelioma

 There are three recognized types of mesothelioma.
 Pleural mesothelioma is the most common form of the disease, accounting for roughly 70% of cases, and occurs in the lining of the lung known as the pleura.
 Peritoneal mesothelioma occurs in the lining of the abdominal cavity, known as the peritoneum and pericardial mesothelioma originates in the pericardium, which lines the heart.

 An individual may be at risk to develop mesothelioma if he or she was exposed to asbestos in the workplace or at home.
 Mesothelioma is causedby exposure to asbestos and the inhalation of asbestos particles.
-In most cases, mesothelioma symptoms will not appear in an individual exposed to asbestos until many years after the exposure has occurred.
+In most cases,

 Those with a past asbestos exposure history experiencing symptoms should consult a physician with experience in accurately diagnosing mesothelioma.
 The earlier mesothelioma is diagnosed, the more likely it is to be caught at an early stage.
 At earlier stages of mesothelioma progression, more treatment options are available and oftentimes a better prognosis is given.